jiemsteveapor-art/Happy-Valentines-Love-/README.md

 <div class="popup" id="popup">
 <h2>Hi My Love ❤️</h2>
 <p>
-Hi Normelen,<br><br>
+Hi babi,<br><br>

+Wala koy regalo for you but i made this just for you love

-It’s been 2 amazing years since we started this journey together.
+Grabi It’s been 2 amazing years since we started that first conversation.
 Through all the ups and downs, challenges and happy moments, we stayed strong and never gave up on each other.<br><br>

 I’m so proud of how far we’ve come, Love.
-Thank you for loving me, understanding me, and always being there beside me no matter what.<br><br>
+Thank you for loving me, understanding me miskan badlong ko and always being there beside me no matter what.<br><br>

 Our love grew stronger every single day, and I can’t wait to make more memories with you.<br><br>

-Click the button below for a little surprise 🌻
+pinduta ang button below for a little surprise 🌻
 </p>

 <button onclick="closePopup()">Open Surprise ❤️</button>